Security requirements for using Partner Center or Partner Center APIs

 For more information, see Azure fraud detection and notification.

 All Admin Agents in the CSP tenant should strengthen their cybersecurity by implementing Microsoft Entra ID P2, and take advantage of the various capabilities to strengthen your CSP tenant.
 Microsoft Entra ID P2 provides extended access to sign-in logs and premium features such as Microsoft Entra Privileged Identity Management (PIM) and risk-based Conditional Access capabilities to strengthen security controls.

 It's important to follow all CSP best practices for security.
 Learn more at Cloud Solution Provider security best practices.

 Implementing multifactor authentication

 To comply with the partner security requirements, you must implement and enforce MFA for each user account in your partner tenant.
 You can do this one of the way following ways:

-Purchase Azure Active Directory Premium for each user account.
-For more information, see Plan an Azure AD multifactor authentication deployment.
+Purchase Microsoft Entra ID P1 or P2 for each user account.
+For more information, see Plan a Microsoft Entra multifactor authentication deployment.

-One of the options that partners can choose to implement MFA requirements is to enable security defaults in Azure AD.
+One of the options that partners can choose to implement MFA requirements is to enable security defaults in Microsoft Entra ID.
 Security defaults offer a basic level of security at no extra cost.
-Review how to enable MFA for your organization with Azure AD and the key considerations below before enabling security defaults.
+Review how to enable MFA for your organization with Microsoft Entra ID and the key considerations below before enabling security defaults.